nelo-dev/vkutils/README.md

 ![Logo](run/resources/icon_medium.png)
 # VkUtils
 ## 🕶️ Overview
-This project is my attempt at creating a Vulkan API abstraction for C, as there are not many libraries for the C devs out there.
-This abstraction simplifies Vulkan use very much without sacrificing performance.
-Its intended use is for simple or medium sized games or scientific applications.
+This project is my attempt to create a Vulkan API abstraction for C, as there are not many libraries available for C developers.
+This abstraction significantly simplifies the use of Vulkan without compromising performance.
+It is designed for simple to medium-sized games or scientific applications.

 ## 📋 Features
-- Abstraction of VkInstance, VkDevice, VmaAllocator, etc. into the **VkuContext**.
-It serves as the base for your program.
+-VkuContext abstracts key Vulkan objects like `VkInstance`, `VkDevice`, `VmaAllocator`, etc. It serves as the foundation for your program.
-- The **VkuMemoryManager** uses the VMA from AMD to manage memory efficiently and create or destroy a **VkuBuffer**.
+-The `VkuMemoryManager` uses AMD’s VMA (Vulkan Memory Allocator) to efficiently manage memory and handle the creation or destruction of `VkuBuffer` objects.
-- The **VkuPresenter** creates an Window and can be used as a RenderTarget.
-It holds the VkSwapchainKHR handles syncronization while rendering.
-It also recreates all necessary resources on window resize.
+-The `VkuPresenter` manages the window and can be used as a render target.
+It encapsulates the VkSwapchainKHR and handles synchronization during rendering.
+It also recreates all necessary resources when the window is resized.
-- A **VkuRenderStage** is my abstraction of handling a VkRenderPass along with its VkFramebuffers and resources (Images & ImageViews).
-When MSAA is enabled render resources (not for resolve) are shared along multiple renderStages.
-A VkuRenderStage can be **static** (fixed Resolution) or **dynamic** (resolution and format scale with window).
+-A `VkuRenderStage` abstracts the management of a VkRenderPass along with its VkFramebuffer objects and associated resources (VkImage and VkImageView).
+When MSAA is enabled, render resources (excluding resolve targets) are shared across multiple render stages.
+A `VkuRenderStage` can be static (fixed resolution) or dynamic (resolution and format scale with the window).
-- Easy creation of textures **VkuTexture2D** and texture arrays **VkuTexture2DArray** from pixel data (uint8_t*)
+-Provides simple utilities for creating 2D textures `VkuTexture2D` and texture arrays `VkuTexture2DArray` from pixel data (uint8_t*).
-- Easy creation of descriptorSets (**VkuDescriptorSet**), currently supporting **VkuSampler** (alongside a texture or texture array) and a **VkuUniformBuffer**.
-It abstracts VkDescriptorSetLayout.
+-Facilitates easy creation of descriptor sets `VkuDescriptorSet`, currently supporting `VkuSampler` (paired with a texture or texture array) and `VkuUniformBuffer`, while abstracting VkDescriptorSetLayout.
-- Each renderStage can have multiple **VkuPipeline**'s.
-The pipeline takes in the shaders, **VkuVertexLayout** and many other relevant render options and abstracts VkPipelineLayout.
+-Each `VkuRenderStage` can have multiple `VkuPipeline` objects.
+A pipeline takes shaders, `VkuVertexLayout`, and various rendering options as input, while abstracting the VkPipelineLayout.
-- A frame is handled in a **VkuFrame**.
-It manages the cmdBuffer.
-In the frame renderStages, pipelines, etc. can be bound, uniformBuffer updated and drawCmds send.
-(All function have VKU wrapper functions)
+-A frame is encapsulated within a `VkuFrame`, which manages the VkCommandBuffer.
+During the frame, render stages, pipelines, and other components can be bound, uniform buffers updated, and draw commands issued.
+All functions are wrapped with convenient VKU utilities.
-- Full **C++ compatibility** (yes, C code must not be cpp compatible).
+-Full **C++ compatibility** (yes, the C code is designed to be fully compatible with C++).

 ## ⬇️ Installation
-Just include the **vkutils.c** & **vkutils.h** files from the src/ folder in your project.
-Remember to also compile the **vkutils.c** along the other files.
+Simply include the **vkutils.c** and **vkutils.h** files from the `src/` folder in your project.
+Make sure to compile vkutils.c along with the other source files in your project.

 ## 💻 Quick Start
-To quickly get something draw into the window, a VkuContext and VkuPresenter have to be created.
-A VkuPresenter has to be created right after VkuContext, because it may reinitializes the Vulkan objects to work with the window.
-There are currently 3 modes for a VkuContext:
+To quickly render something in the window, you need to create a VkuContext and a VkuPresenter.
+The VkuPresenter must be created **immediately** after the VkuContext, as it may reinitialize Vulkan objects to work seamlessly with the window.

+Currently, there are three modes for a VkuContext:
-- VKU_CONTEXT_USAGE_BASIC will create basic Vulkan objects.
-In future it can be used for offscreen rendering
+- `VKU_CONTEXT_USAGE_BASIC`: Creates basic Vulkan objects.
+In the future, this mode can be used for offscreen rendering.
-- VKU_CONTEXT_USAGE_PRESENTATION will not create Vulkan objects on VkuContext creation.
-When a presenter is created it will initialize them with the fitting requirements.
-Will support frame dependent compute.
+- `VKU_CONTEXT_USAGE_PRESENTATION`: Does not create Vulkan objects during VkuContext initialization.
+Instead, Vulkan objects are initialized with the appropriate requirements when a VkuPresenter is created.
+This mode will support frame-dependent compute in the future.
-- VKU_CONTEXT_USAGE_COMPUTE is not implement yet, but will optimize the VkuContext for GPGPU offscreen applications.
+- `VKU_CONTEXT_USAGE_COMPUTE`: Not yet implemented, but will optimize the VkuContext for GPGPU offscreen applications.
 ```c
 VkuContextCreateInfo contextCreateInfo = {
     .enableValidation = VK_TRUE, //enables Vulkan Validation